 - Start IV fluid of Plain NSS or D5 containing as ordered

 - If a patient is taking metformin, the medication is usually withheld 48 hours prior to the procedure because of the risk of lactic acidosis associated with the iodine dye.

 - Make sure that ordered diagnostic and laboratory tests were taken before the procedure like creatinine, CBC with platelet, aPTT, Prothrombin Time, Potassium.

-- Have patient void before wheeling in to cardiac catheterization laboratory.
+- Have patient void before wheeling into the cardiac catheterization laboratory.

-- Pre-medicate the patient before wheeling in to cardiac catheterization laboratory as ordered.
-Usually anti-anxiety is given before the procedure.
+- Pre-medicate the patient before wheeling into the cardiac catheterization laboratory as ordered.
+Usually, anti-anxiety is given before the procedure.

 - Aspirin or Clopidogrel is also given as ordered to avoid clotting during the procedure.